 For starters, good feedback loops surface constructive criticism and an opportunity for positive reinforcement.
 Setting up the right feedback mechanisms with your manager and colleagues helps you see what you’re doing well in the eyes of others.
 It also offers up more evidence to add to your achievements (get it in that Wins Folder!).
 If you notice particular instances when you feel imposter syndrome creep in more, try to establish feedback around those events.

-Further, frequent feedback gives you more real-time input into how your performance and behavior comes off to others.
+Further, frequent feedback gives you more real-time input into how your performance and behavior appears to others.
 If you get nervous in meetings, for example, ask for feedback on a specific meeting or presentation soon after it happens.
-Those who suffer from imposter syndrome might dwell on a minor detail (like stumbling over a sentence) for months.
-Hearing from someone else on what went well and what didn’t will help reframe your thoughts.
+Those who cope with imposter syndrome might dwell on a minor detail (like stumbling over a sentence) for months.
+Hearing constructive feedback helps reframe your thoughts and overcome imposter syndrome before you have a chance to “trash talk” yourself.

-Setting small, realistic goals, allows you to identify tangible accomplishments and celebrate meeting them, effectively bolstering your self-esteem.
+Setting small, realistic goals, allows you to identify tangible accomplishments and celebrate meeting them, effectively increasing your self-esteem.

 As the productivity experts at Hubgets explain, “without specific, decisive goals to point you in a clear direction, it can be a challenge to find motivation and purpose… Establish your main target each day and set out to achieve it before working hours are over.
 The thrill of pursuit and the pride of success are excellent motivators.”

-When job hunting, your goals might be small tasks like: update my resume or apply to three positions this weekend.
+When job hunting, your goals might be small tasks like updating your resume or applying to three positions this weekend.
 Then, make sure to recognize and celebrate when you meet those objectives.
 This consistent reinforcement will help boost your self-confidence and keep you motivated during the job search, especially when feelings of doubt or low self-worth pop up.

 As we all know, looking for a new job can be a discouraging process.
 This practice will help!